 Molecular Biology/Molecular Virology/Cell Biology students should contact the Department of Molecular Biology and Microbiology to compete for the departmental Krampitz Award.
 Genetic Epidemiology students can contact the Department of Epidemiology and Biostatistics to compete for the Olson Award.

 To be eligible for the Doctoral Excellence Award, a student must have completed all doctoral degree requirements and have a conferral date between August and May of the academic year.

 Nominations occur electronically and must include: (See link below to begin application)

-1) A brief letter of nomination (or self-nomination) in non-technical language, presenting the purpose, methods, and results of the research, and a clear statement of its significance within the discipline.
-It is important to make clear the intellectual contributions of the nominee.
+1) A brief letter of nomination (or self-nomination) in non-technical language, presenting the purpose, methods, results of the research, and a clear statement of its significance within the discipline.
+It is important to delineate the intellectual contributions of the nominee.
 The student’s outside activities establishing their role in the broader community need to be addressed; i.e. why will they be missed by the broader community when they leave.
 Nomination letters are limited to a maximum of two pages.

 2) An updated copy of the nominee's curriculum vitae.

 3) A letter of support from a member of nominee's dissertation committee or research advisor.
 The letter of support will be requested online, so please be prepared to provide the name and email of the letter writer.
 Nominators who are research advisors or dissertation committee members of nominee will have the option to use the nomination letter as the letter of support.
 Nominations must be received by end of business on Thursday, April 9, 2015.
 Winners will receive a certificate and small monetary award at the Graduate and Postdoctoral Award Ceremony, and Award information will appear in the commencement booklet.
 If you have any additional questions, please contact Robert Petersen